Azure/blobxfer/docs/20-yaml-configuration.md

 * `progress_bar` controls display of a progress bar output to the console
 * `verbose` controls if verbose logging is enabled
 * `timeout` is a dictionary of timeout values in seconds
-    * `connect` is the connect timeout to apply to the request
+    * `connect` is the connect timeout to apply to a request
-    * `read` is the read timeout to apply to the request
+    * `read` is the read timeout to apply to a request
+    * `max_retries` is the maximum number of retries for a request
 * `concurrency` is a dictionary of concurrency limits
     * `md5_processes` is the number of MD5 offload processes to create for MD5 comparison checking